OreoCupcakes/kotori-plugins/README.md

-# Source Code of my ported OpenOSRS Plugins into RuneLite
+# Source Code Of "Illegal" Ported OpenOSRS Plugins Into RuneLite